-The year 2022 is significant for Mediant.
-It is 20 years since our business was founded, bringing a digital-first transformation to investor communications.
+We’ve brought a digital-first transformation to investor communications since the founding of our business 20 years ago.
 We’re marking this anniversary with a special blog series that considers what societal changes in the use of technology mean for the future of the proxy industry.

 The role of digital technology for brokers, issuers and shareholders has evolved since Mediant opened its doors, but the last two years have seen an accelerated pace of change as our world has adapted to the Covid-19 pandemic.
 Over the coming weeks, we’ll focus on five key trends driving change in our industry right now and through the coming years.

 Mediant believes that digital technology and its accelerated adoption is driving fundamental changes in how people think about and interact with organizations.
 Even more significant is how trends are combining to produce a paradigm shift that is shaking up the future of investor communications between publicly listed companies, retail shareholders, and brokerage firms.